Tesla Model 3 Enable Sentry Monitoring Mode

 What triggers Sentry mode?

-Sentry Mode also has an Alert state triggered when someone or something bumps or leans on the vehicle.
+Sentry Mode also triggers an Alert state when someone or something bumps or leans on the vehicle.
 In that state, the vehicle begins recording video, and the center display warns that the car is recording video.

 Is Sentry mode always recording?

-Yes and No. The cameras are always recording, but the footage will only be saved a few minutes before a perceived threat and during the said threat.
+Yes and No. The cameras are constantly recording, but the footage will only be saved a few minutes before and during a perceived threat.

 What happens if I scratch a parked Tesla?

-If you lean on, bump into or scratch a Tesla with Sentry Mode activated, it will display an alert on the screen that says the cameras are recording.
+If you lean on, bump into, or scratch a Tesla with Sentry Mode activated, it will display an alert that the cameras are recording on the screen.

 Do you need a USB for Sentry mode?